nearapogee/bluepay-rb/README.md

 Bluepay uses the Central Timezone (US).
 Some parameters will convert time/date like objects to strings but will use the given objects hours.
 As such, you must pass in approriate date or time objects in Central Timezone or offset.

+### Voids and Refunds

+Voids work on unsettled transactions.
+Refunds work on settled transactions.

+That being said, you can Refund the full amount of an unsettled transaction, but if the amount is changed it will fail with a `message` of `Refund/VOID amount cannot exceed original charge amount`.

 ## TODOS